saltict/availproject.github.io/docs/operate/node/0010-light-client.md

 ```
 </details>

-That's it!
-You're running the light client 🎉

-## Build and Run From Source
+## Option 2: Build From Source

-To build the client, run:
+To compile the client source code, run:

 ```bash
 cd avail-light